AvaloniaCommunity/Prism.Avalonia/Upgrading-Prism.md

-# Upgrading from Prism 7.2 to 8.1
+# Upgrading Prism.Avalonia

+This file documents the upgrade path of the Prism releases, noting files removed :x: , added :new:, and notes on breaking changes.

 | Icon | Text | Description |
 |------|------|-------------|